2026 Guide to Affordable Colleges Near West Ridge in Chicago, Illinois

 Affordability Comparison

-North Park University is a 4-year private nonprofit school serving traditional students in West Ridge, where minimal programs completed were offered online.
-Tuition and fees for undergraduate programs at North Park University is 8% more than the 4-year private nonprofit national average.
+Northwestern University is a 4-year private nonprofit school serving traditional students in West Ridge, where some programs completed were offered online.
+Tuition and fees for undergraduate programs at Northwestern University is 100% more than the 4-year private nonprofit national average.

 Undergraduate (UG) & Graduate (GR) Tuition & Fees